ProEnterprise/docs/docs/docs/user/videos/learn/opening-account-balances.md

 **Duration: 4:40**

-This video walks you through step to update opening account balances in ERPNext.
+This video walks you through step to update opening account balances in Pro Enterprise ERP.
 Before updating opening balance for accounts, you should close your financial statements in the previous system.
-Closing balance of your legacy system should be updated as opening balance in ERPNext.
+Closing balance of your legacy system should be updated as opening balance in Pro Enterprise ERP.